 He is now resident DJ at London's long running acid house retrospective clubnight 'I Love Acid', contributing to their charity fundraiser album Acid Relief in 2011 alongside LFO, Ben Sims, Luke Vibert, Slipmatt, and Mark Archer of Altern 8.

 Affie has also established himself as a premier in-demand remixer, engineer, and studio producer, either solo or with longtime collaborator's He has had his hand in remixes of the likes of Evil 9, Urban Revolution, GusGus, and many more.
-Affie has also produced & engineered for Terry Francis, Eddie Richards, Dave Mothersole, Gideon Jackson, Mastik Soul and countless others.
+Affie has also produced & engineered with Terry Francis, Eddie Richards, Machines Don't Care, Trevor Loveys, MrC, Dave Mothersole, Gideon Jackson, Mastik Soul and countless others.